united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Tutorials/node-red/fixing-broken-flows/index.md

     - name: TZ
       value: Berlin/Europe
     - name: NODE_RED_ENABLE_SAFE_MODE
-      value: true
+      value: "true"
 ```
+6. Check whether it says `"true"` and not `true` (use quotation marks!)
-6. Press Save
+7. Press Save
+8. Terminate the pod manually if necessary (or if you are impatient)
-7. Node-RED should now start in safe mode.
+9. Node-RED should now start in safe mode.
 This means that it will boot, but will not execute any flows.
-8. Do your changes, fix the Nodes
+10. Do your changes, fix the Nodes
-9. Do steps 1 - 5, but now set `NODE_RED_ENABLE_SAFE_MODE` to `false`
+11. Do steps 1 - 5, but now set `NODE_RED_ENABLE_SAFE_MODE` to `false`